 curl -L https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh | sh

 This will download the executable shell script and install it on your system.
-The default settings upon installing Oh My ZSH are a great place to start.
+Upon installing Oh My ZSH, the default settings are a great place to start.

-By default, it will install the ‘robbyrussell’ theme (its namesake coming from the original developer of the project).
+By default, it will install the ‘robbyrussell’ theme (its namesake coming from the project’s original developer).

-Additionally, it will install a number of useful plugins.
+Additionally, it will install several useful plugins.
 At least a few aspects of the terminal’s display will appear immediately different.

 zsh significantly improves the Git workflow with these types of indications right in the command prompt.

 As mentioned above, zsh comes with hundreds of different themes. robbyrussell will be the default theme, although you can easily change this.
 To find a new theme offered by Oh My ZSH, preview each on the Themes page in the project repo.
 Given the many choices available, chances are you’ll find one available with almost precisely the features you’re looking for.